 This optional setup of the Linux network stack helps speed up the troubleshooting of network connectivity when the server physically fails.
 To achieve the maximum performance, you may also need to configure other network stack parameters that are not specific to the Tarantool DBMS.
 For more information, please refer to the Network Performance Tuning Guide section of the RHEL7 user documentation.

-The latest release package of Tarantool Enterprise is available in the
+The latest release packages of Tarantool Enterprise are available in the

 tar + gzip archive and includes

 - static Tarantool binary for simplified deployment in Linux environments,

 - selection of open and closed source modules,

 - sample application walking you through all included modules.